 The strap ends indeed will hold firmly to the non-fastener portions of the strap and when you pull it apart, it results in the ragged elastic pictured.

 Aware as I am that this can happen, the end of the straps still manage to find purchase on the elastic from time to time despite my best efforts.

 While on the subject of the straps, riders with smaller calves may find that the straps can not be tightened enought to hold the Knee Guards securely.

-I would say that my calf size is medium, if not a little larger (I really don't go around comparing!).
+I run two or three times a week and I would say that my calf size is medium, if not a little larger (I really don't go around comparing!).